Harry Hewett

-Harry Hewett was a member of the Wisconsin State Assembly.
+Harry Hewett (born March 4, 1867) was a member of the Wisconsin State Assembly.

 Biography

 Hewett was born on March 4, 1867, in Essex County, New York.
 Later, he moved to Clark County, Wisconsin.

 Career

 Hewett was elected to the Assembly in 1918.
 Additionally, he was Sheriff of Clark County and a member of the Clark County Board of Supervisors.
 He was a Republican.